brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

 ```

 Inside this prompt, execute the following queries to set up the databases
 that are used by the LoRa Server components.
-It
+It is recommended to change the
-would be wise to change the usernames and passwords.
-Just remember to use
+usernames and passwords.
+Just remember to use these other values when updating
-these other values when updating the `loraserver.toml` and `lora-app-server.toml`
+the `loraserver.toml` and `lora-app-server.toml` configuration files.
+Since these
-configuration files.
-Since these two applications both use the same table to track
+two applications both use the same table to track database upgrades, they must
-database upgrades, they must have separate databases.
+have separate databases.

 ```sql
 -- set up the users and the passwords